KomputeProject/kompute/examples/array_multiplication/README.md

 * If you wish to install with spdlog support you just have to pass `-DKOMPUTE_OPT_ENABLE_SPDLOG=1`.
 * If you are using a package manager such as `vcpkg` make sure you pass the `-DCMAKE_TOOLCHAIN_FILE=` parameter
 * If you wish to load shader from raw glsl string instead of spirv bytes you can use `-DKOMPUTE_ANDROID_SHADER_FROM_STRING`

+## Pre-requisites

+In order to run this example, you will need the following dependencies:

+* REQUIRED
+    + The Vulkan SDK must be installed
+* OPTIONAL
+    + Vulkan Kompute library must be accessible (by default it uses the source directory)
+    + SPDLOG - for logging
+    + FMT - for text formatting

+We will cover how you can install Vulkan Kompute in the next section.

+For the Vulkan SDK, the simplest way to install it is through [their website](https://vulkan.lunarg.com/sdk/home).
+You just have to follow the instructions for the relevant platform.

+For the other libraries, because they are optional you can just make sure you build and install Kompute with these disabled (this will be covered in more detail below).

+Alternatively you can use package managers such as vcpkg to help you install them, although to simplify things you can start without the dependencies first.